If You Invested $1000 In This Stock 15 Years Ago, You Would Have $3,000 Today - Benzinga

-Microchip Technology MCHP has outperformed the market over the past 15 years by 1.51% on an annualized basis producing an average annual return of 7.64%.
-Currently, Microchip Technology has a market capitalization of $31.64 billion.
+PPG Indus PPG has outperformed the market over the past 15 years by 1.36% on an annualized basis producing an average annual return of 7.61%.
+Currently, PPG Indus has a market capitalization of $27.63 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.